Lost Sierra: Lumber, railroads, and cattle

 The construction of the Western Pacific Railway was a boon to the economy of the region, employing nearly 9000 individuals overall during the course of its development.
 Work camps were dispersed along the route to lay tracks in both directions, speeding up construction, and providing a source of revenue for local businesses.
 One settlement, the town of Summit, elected to move the entire community closer to one of the camps.
 Later on, with the construction of Highway 70, that community, now known as Chilcoot, once again relocated to its current site.

-No community, however, benefitted more from the WPRy than the town now known as Portola.
+No community, however, benefited more from the WPRy than the town now known as Portola.
 Because it had a terminus of the still-operational Boca & Loyalton Railroad, heavy equipment, workers, and supplies could all be shipped from San Francisco via the Southern Pacific Railroad, transferred to the B & L and on to Portola.
 The town was first referred to as "Headquarters" by the WPRy, before the current name was adopted.

 The WPRy eventually became the Western Pacific Railroad, and later was absorbed into the Union Pacific Railroad.
 The line still operates regular cargo service across the Lost Sierra, although Portola is no longer a main depot.
-The only other operational railroads in the Lost Sierra today are the UPRR, the Quincy Railroad Company, and the Collins Pine Almanor spur.
+The only other operational railroads in the Lost Sierra today are the UPRR, the Quincy Railroad Company, and the Collins Pine Almanor spur.Burlington Northern and Santa Fe Railroad runs from Keddie north.

 Today, the dairy industry is all but gone in the Lost Sierra, though cattle ranching is still an important economic activity.
-The timber industry, beset by many years of unfettered logging and environmental regulation, has also diminished, though it does continue and is seeing something of a resurgence do to the need for fire abatement in Northern California.
+The timber industry, beset by many years of unfettered logging and environmental regulation, has also diminished, though it does continue and is seeing something of a resurgence due to the need for fire abatement in Northern California.